 India is unique in history in having a sustained democracy in a poor country with a multi-ethnic, multi-cultural society.
 Today, its economic strength is also widely recognized and celebrated.
 The role democratic processes play in the sustenance and diffusion of this economic strength into the wider reaches of Indian society is a central question that must be engaged.
-In order to create an environment in which such crucial questions can be discussed and alternative solutions offered by politicians, policy makers, thought leaders, NGO activists, and scholars, the Center for South Asia Studies at the University of California, Berkeley, together with the Foundation for Democratic Reforms in India (FDRI), organized two a high-level annual seminars, the first in May 2007 and the second in September 2008, hosted on the Berkeley campus.
+In order to create an environment in which such crucial questions can be discussed and alternative solutions offered by politicians, policy makers, thought leaders, NGO activists, and scholars, the Institute for South Asia Studies at the University of California, Berkeley, together with the Foundation for Democratic Reforms in India (FDRI), organized two a high-level annual seminars, the first in May 2007 and the second in September 2008, hosted on the Berkeley campus.
 The primary objective of these seminars was to provide direction and reflection on key issues that may challenge the democratic institutions of India in the 21st century.
 The aim was to generate ideas that would not only spur greater understanding of complex issues, but could also be implemented in terms of policy.

 |The 1st FDRI/Berkeley Seminar on Indian Democracy|